iamparmjeetmishra/TS/readme.md

 For eg, let's say you have an object type for a person with name, age, and email properties, but you want to make the email property optional.
 You can do this by adding a question marka after the email property.

 ##### ReadOnly Properties

+### 14 Intersection Types
+An intersection type is a way to combine multiple types into a sinlge type that includes all the properties and methods of each constituent type.
+An intersection type is denoted by the & symbol